bdunderscore/modular-avatar/docs~/docs/general-behavior/mmd.md

 padding layers will be added to protect them.
 If you want to opt them into this behavior, you can attach the `MA MMD Layer Control` _state machine behavior_ to the layer you want to control.

+You can also disable this behavior entirely by attaching the [VRChat Settings](../reference/vrchat-settings) component to your avatar and disabling the relevant setting.

 :::warning

 The `MA MMD Layer Control` state machine behavior will only work when attached to the layer directly.
 Due to how state